See answer

 • Humectants

-In addition to lotions containing these helpful ingredients, hypoallergenic lotions are usually better for eczema-prone skin because they’re free of common allergens.
-Importantly, some people may still experience irritation, burning, and/or contact dermatitis after exposure to lotions containing these ingredients or that are labeled as hypoallergenic.
+In addition to lotions containing these ingredients, hypoallergenic lotions are usually better for eczema-prone skin because they’re free of common allergens.
+However, some people may still have irritation, burning, or a skin reaction after using lotions with these ingredients or those labeled as hypoallergenic.

 Experiencing a burning sensation after applying lotion to eczema may be a sign of an allergic reaction.
-It can be difficult to distinguish between burning caused by an allergy and that caused by mild irritation that will improve on its own.
-For some people, initial irritation can be short-lived.
+It can be difficult to tell the difference between burning caused by an allergy and that caused by mild irritation that will improve on its own.
+For some people, the irritation goes away quickly.

 Signs of allergic contact dermatitis include: